SergioLaRosa/splitnjoin/README.md

 2. Surpass my ISP _not-nice_ upload limitations about filesizes.
 3. End the laziness of a boring sunday

-Splitting and joining methods were **tested** with different file formats and sizes (for example, a VDI VirtualBox VM sized 8+ Gb) and everything works flawlessy in a resonable amount of time (1/2 minutes) for both split/join phases.
+Splitting and joining methods were **tested** with different file formats and sizes and everything works flawlessy in a resonable amount of time (1/2 minutes) for both split/join phases.
+Just for comparison: splitting a .vdi VM sized 8+Gb on my i3/8G notebook takes 177 seconds circa.
-See below for **Performance tests**.

-TO-DO:
-- Improve splitting and joining methods to speedup the entire process
-- Use multiprocess module to improve performance (if possibile, *i'm looking at you, I/O interface*)
-- Using the module for write a basic CLI application and...
-- ...Cross-compile this CLI application for Linux/macOS/Windows (multiplatform-binary)
+Important: **don't use splitnjoin in production enviroments**, of course.

+To read benchmark and performance tests, see below.

 ## Requirements

 A default Python3 installation.
 That's all.
 It works on every Linux distro and every Windows version.

+Regarding **hardware reqs**: splitting and joining huge files are **CPU/RAM intensive tasks** and 'splitnjoin' is currently in its early days so don't expect big updates regarding resource optmization soon (I'll working on it, that's for sure).

+Put it simple: if you have a system with a fairly capable CPU and 4/8 GB RAM you shouldn't have any problem splitting huge files (for example, 8+GB on hard disk).

 ## Installation